Priapos1004/ML101/README.md

     /model.pkl (saved model)
     /<name>.pkl (if I also need to save an encoder, scaler, ...)
 ```
-The advantage of having the same structure in every project is that others can easily use your projects with always the same workflow.
+The advantage of having the same structure in every project is that others can easily run your projects with always the same workflow.

 (here: data_prep.py --> train_and_save.py --> deploy.py --> consume.py)